matejak/estimagus/README.md

 ```

 and voila - you should be able to connect to http://localhost:5000, and start exploring the app.
+The `$DATA_DIR/appdata.ini` file contains additional configuration that can be edited.

 ### Running in a container